conversejs/community-plugins/packages/voicechat/readme.md

 <img src="https://github.com/conversejs/community-plugins/blob/master/packages/voicechat/voicechat.png?raw=true" />

 ## Overview
-This plugin uses a Jitsi-Meet service to deliver a voice chat user experience.
+This plugin uses a Jitsi-Meet service (pade.chat) to deliver a voice chat user experience.
+It is for remote teams who will use it everyday to just talk to each other all day long without the need to show their faces or any other video.
+With the absence of video, it ensures high quality audio for the conversation at most times, even with more than 10 participants.
+It also has an optional voice to text transcription feature (using web speech) that auto-types into your Converse chat or groupchat.

 ## Install
 see https://m.conversejs.org/docs/html/plugin_development.html on how to install this plugin